ryanjames1729/CDS-first-pull-request/README.md

 ### Mr. James
 I am excited the most about October because of the great temps and colors of the trees.

+### Mariana
+October makes me excited for Halloween parties and hanging out with friends.